mmallindine/Madness-Project/scrollstory/index.md

   - music
 ---

-# Early Transsexual Debates and Treatments in America, 1950-1969
+# Causes and Treatments of Transsexuality in America, 1950-1969

 ## Introduction